coderush6145/OSU_PrintingHelper_Android/README.md

 ## Usage

-1. To get started, first hit the new account button and put in the information you use to login to department computers(Note that a.The information you put in "Name" field is not for printing use but just to be displayed in your account card b.Your username and password will not be checked at this point, but if it is wrongly input, the printing request will get a response saying the connetion fails).
+Create Accout: To get started, first hit the new account button and put in the information you use to login to department computers(Note that a.The information you put in "Name" field is not for printing use but just to be displayed in your account card b.Your username and password will not be checked at this point, but if it is wrongly input, the printing request will get a response saying the connetion fails).
 Hit "SAVE" after you finish.
 Then you will see a new account card shows up.
 You can edit the account later by a long click on it.
 Right now just tap on it, you will be navigated to next page carrying your account information.

 <img src="Screenshot_2015-07-27-22-04-05.png" width="360" height="640" "/>